diyclassics/diyclassics.github.io/cv.md

 ### Conference Roundtables

 - 2025\.
 "Teaching Neo-Latin Texts by Women: Strategies and Innovations in Latin Education," Renaissance Society of America Annual Meeting," Boston, MA.
 March 22.
 Participant.
+- 2025\.
+"Initial Steps toward a Linguistic Dataset of Latin Texts Written by Women," RELICS Roundtable on *Women as Authors of Latin Literature*.
+Online.
+Participant.
+March 11.
 - 2019\.
 "Apollo vs. Python3: What Can Classics Learn from Computer Science (and Vice Versa)?" at American Classical League Institute.
 New York, NY.
 June 29.
 Organizer.

 ### Invited Talks